leo-holanda/changes-counter/README.md

 This extension contributes the following settings:

-- `changedLinesCounter.disableStatusBarIconColorChange`: Enable/disable the status bar item color change when you exceed the changes quantity threshold.
+- `changesCounter.disableStatusBarIconColorChange`: Enable/disable the status bar item color change when you exceed the changes quantity threshold.

-- `changedLinesCounter.disableNotifications`: Enable/disable the notification when you exceed the changes quantity threshold.
+- `changesCounter.disableNotifications`: Enable/disable the notification when you exceed the changes quantity threshold.

 ## Contributing